redhat-developer/odo/docs/understanding-odo.md

 To list the available components and associated container images for your cluster:

-1. Log in to the OpenShift cluster with `odo`:
+1. Log in to the cluster with `odo`:

         $ odo login -u developer -p developer